Academich/reagents/README.md

 The tokenized data for product prediction is stored [here](https://ibm.box.com/v/MolecularTransformerData).
 For the description of these data, please refer to the README of the original [Molecular Transformer](https://github.com/pschwllr/MolecularTransformer).

+The data for product prediction with altered reagents can be downloaded [here](https://drive.google.com/drive/folders/1Cr8AsAIYSGaXJuBnlVflBax3ZbEbq89s?usp=sharing).

 ## Workflow
  1. Create a conda environment from the specification file:
     ```bash